 to 'touching lives and improving the world.'"

-- USF Office of Diversity, Inclusion & Equal Opportunity.
+- USF Office of Diversity, Equity and Inclusion

 USF strives to promote the safety and well-being of all students and employees.
 The

 Center for Victim Advocacy is aware that anyone who is perceived as not conforming

 to traditional sex and gender stereotypes may be targeted for sexual harassment or

 assault, and/or hate crimes.
 In addition, we acknowledge that interpersonal violence

 may occur in same-sex relationships.

 All advocates are certified as LGBTQ allies through the USF Safe Zone Ally training program.